josefmonje/html-css-and-basic-bootstrap/chapter3.md

 ### Exercises

 * Create personal webpage using Bootstrap and at least 3 of its JS components
-* Demonstrate the use of other non-jQuery-related 3rd party JS libraries
+* Demonstrate the use of other non-jQuery 3rd party JS libraries

 ### Recap